scala-android/sbt-android/README.md

    following line, (automatically performed if using `gen-android`) :

    ```
-   androidBuild
+   enablePlugins(AndroidApp)
    ```

-6. Select the target platform API you're building against in `build.sbt`:
+6. (OPTIONAL) Select the target platform API you're building against in `build.sbt`, if not selected, the newest available will be selected automatically:

    ```
-   // for Android 5.0, Lollipop, API Level 21:
+   // for Android 7.0, Nougat, API Level 24:
-   platformTarget := "android-21"
+   platformTarget := "android-24"
    ```

    The Android Developer pages provides a [list of applicable version codes](https://developer.android.com/guide/topics/manifest/uses-sdk-element.html#ApiLevels).

-6. Now you will be able to run SBT, some available commands in sbt are:
+7. Now you will be able to run SBT, some available commands in sbt are:
    * `compile`
      * Compiles all the sources in the project, java and scala
      * Compile output is automatically processed through proguard if there